manan2110/se-project/README.md

     - The distributor will be notified about the change such that they get sufficient time to fulfill the requirements.
 - **Proper Record:**
     - A record of the delivery of services will be maintained for both the customer and distributor in this application.
-- **Chat Feature:**
+- **ChatBot Feature:**
-    - The customer and the distributor can interact with each other through this chat feature.
+    - The bot will help the users to add and modify their subscriptions.

 ### Advantages of Customers: